pantheon-systems/documentation/source/content/guides/localdev/04-troubleshoot-support.md

 ### What does Localdev do about existing Lando config files?

-Localdev will use an existing `.lando` file only when the site is initially cloned.
-After the initial site clone, there is currently no `lando rebuild` equivalent that will force Localdev to reconsider the landofile.
-Note that if there are services specified in `.lando`, Localdev will return an error.

 While Localdev uses parts of Lando under the hood, they should be considered separate tools.
-Using Localdev and Lando on the same local site is not recommended.
+Localdev will not respect existing Lando configuration files, and we recommend keeping the two tools separate.
+That is, if you are going to use both tools, they should point to separate project directories.

 ### Can WordPress Site Networks be developed through Localdev?

-At this time, WordPress Site Network (also known as WordPress Multisite) development is not supported through Localdev.
+At this time, WordPress Site Network (also known as WordPress Multisite) is supported only for networks using sub-directories, not subdomains.
+See the [Choose Between Subdirectories and Subdomains](/guides/multisite/considerations/#choose-between-subdirectories-and-subdomains) section of our [WordPress Site Networks](/guides/multisite) guide for more information.

 ### How do you configure PHP versions for sites in the LocalDev environment?